This page is part of the Election Protection Wiki,

 Design and operation

-It has a federally-qualified voter-verified paper audit trail capability.
+With the optional AccuView Printer Module™ it has a federally-qualified voter-verified paper audit trail capability.

 ES&S' iVotronic Touch Screen Voting System is a poll worker activated, portable, multilingual touchscreen system that records votes on internal flash memory.
-A poll worker uses a device called a Personal Electronic Ballot to turn the machine on and enable voting.
+A poll worker uses a device called a Personal Electronic Ballot (PEB; pictured above at left) to turn the machine on and enable voting.
 Voters choose their ballot language and then make their selections using a touchscreen, much in the same way that modern ATMs work.
 The iVotronic can be equipped with a VVPAT printer, called the RTAL (Real-Time Audit Log) which will record the voter’s choices, in real-time as opposed to at the end of the session.
 When the polls close, poll workers move summary data from each machine onto the PEB.
 The PEBs, and RTAL rolls, if any, are then transported to election headquarters or their contents transmitted via a computer network.

 Detailed Voting Process